cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 library 'cd-accel@completed'
 ```

 3. It doesn't get much easier than that.
 Commit the changes and then navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
-The job will run successfully - but the `cd-accel` Shared Library will not come from the `completed` branch.
+The job will run successfully - but the `cd-accel` Shared Library will now come from the `completed` branch.

 #### Update 'Build and Push Image' Stage